Protocyon

-Protocyon is an extinct genus of large canid endemic to South and North America from Middle to Late Pleistocene living from 781,000 to 12,000 years ago.
+Protocyon (from Greek for "first dog") is an extinct genus of large canid endemic to South and Central America from the Late Pliocene to the Late Pleistocene.

 Description

 Protocyon was a hypercarnivore, suggested by its dental adaptations.
 Like many other large canids, it was most likely a pack hunter.
 It hunted the medium-sized grazers and browsers, and bite marks on fossils suggest that it may have hunted Glyptotherium.
 The find of a molar tooth found in Santa Vitória do Palmar in Brazil suggests a weight of between 25 and 37 kg for this particular specimen, modest in size compared to other canids including the dire wolf.
 However, despite its size, isotopic analysis shows a dietary overlap with Smilodon populator, which implies it competed with the sabertooth cat for the same prey.

 Taxonomy

 Protocyon was named by Giebel in 1855 and assigned to Canidae by Carroll in 1988.
-One taxonomic authority proposes that the species Theriodictis tarijensis falls under the genus Protocyon.
+The genus definitively contains P. troglodytes (with its junior synonym P. orcesi) and P. scagliarum.
+Some researchers propose that the species Theriodictis tarijensis falls under the genus Protocyon.
+In 2022, Ruiz-Ramoni, Wang & Rincón named a new species from the Late Pliocene-Early Pleistocene strata, P. orocualensis.

-A member of the Cerdocyonina lineage, its closest living relative might be the bush dog.
+Protocyon and Theriodictis are members of the tribe Cerdocyonina, which also includes other South American canids.
+Within this clade, they have been suggested as close relatives of the bush dog (Speothos venaticus), maned wolf (Chrysocyon brachyurus), and Dusicyon.